So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 Junior says, Did you use data dump while working for HSI?

-Can civilians use it?
+Can celebrions use it?

-Yeah, we definitely use Cell Bright.
+Yeah, we definitely use Celebrate.

-It's it's all across law enforcement guys that use Celbright.
+It's all across law enforcement, guys.

 But that's pretty much the main thing that all law enforcement uses.

-Um so yeah, yeah, there was no trial yesterday, guys, because it was a federal holiday with the Juneteenth.
+Yeah, there was no trial yesterday, guys, because it was a federal holiday with the Juneteenth.

 All right, pause.